bpills22/gcs-waf-payload-worker/README.md

    - **IAM & Admin** → **Service Accounts** → **Create Service Account**
 2. Grant the following role:
    - **Storage Object Creator**
-3. Create a JSON key and download it to your computer
+3. Create a JSON key and download it to your computer.
-4. **Important:** Do not commit this JSON file to GitHub.
-Ensure `.gitignore` includes it.

 ### 4. Configure Worker Secrets